My Summer Car: Gameplay and setting

-To earn money for car parts, fuel, and shopping at the store, the player can perform various side-tasks for people around the area.
-The tasks are performed either using materials from the player's property, or with the various pre-assembled vehicles that the player can access.
-The tasks include taking junk cars to the mechanic, delivering firewood on a tractor-pulled trailer, using a vacuum truck to empty the septic tanks of neighbors, making and selling kilju (Finnish homebrew sugar wine), and picking up an intoxicated neighbor from the town pub early in the morning.
+To earn money for car parts, fuel, and shopping at the store, the player can perform various side-tasks for people living around the area.
+The tasks are performed either using materials from the player's property, or with the various pre-assembled vehicles that the player can access and use.
+The tasks include taking junk cars to the mechanic, delivering firewood on a tractor-pulled trailer, using a vacuum truck to empty the septic tanks of neighbors, making and selling kilju, picking strawberries in a field, and picking up an intoxicated neighbor from the town pub early in the morning.
 After the Satsuma passes inspection at the vehicle inspection office, the player can install certain aftermarket parts that enable the player to enter a weekly amateur rally for a chance to win a trophy and prize money.

 In addition to these vehicles, there are several other vehicles that the player can obtain in the game.
 The player has access to a cargo van with a large carrying capacity, a two-stroke moped, and a two-stroke launch at a nearby dock that allows for travel across the map's lake.
 The player can borrow a muscle car from the local mechanic while he is servicing the player's vehicle, but the mechanic will trash the player's vehicle if the muscle car isn't returned on time.
-The player can also win a dilapidated station wagon that's infested with a wasp's nest from a ventti dealer.
+The player can also win a dilapidated station wagon that is infested with a wasp's nest from a ventti dealer.
+If the player drives too fast on the moped or on a vehicle that is missing a windshield, a bumblebee could blind the player.
+This is preventable if the player wears a racing helmet.

 Development

-My Summer Car is primarily developed by a small independent development team consisting of Johannes Rojola ("ToplessGun"/"RoyalJohnLove") and Kaarina Rojola, with third parties assisting on music and voiceovers.
+My Summer Car is primarily developed by a independent development team consisting of Johannes Rojola ("ToplessGun"/"RoyalJohnLove") and Johannes' wife Kaarina Rojola, with third parties assisting with music and voice overs.
 Closed development and beta testing of the game had been documented as early as December 2013, with snippets of the development's progress seen on Rojola's YouTube channel and Twitter account.
-The game was released as an early access game via Steam's Greenlight program on October 24, 2016.
+The game was released as an early access game via Steam's Greenlight program on 24 October 2016.
 Since then, the game has been incrementally updated with new features and overhauls several times.

-A sequel, My Winter Car, was originally announced on May 29, 2020, but the release of the game has been delayed.
+A sequel, My Winter Car, was originally announced on 29 May 2020, but the release of the game has been delayed.
 In 2022, the game's developer published cryptically interpretable information about the game's possible release date on Steam.
+On 30 December 2024, an update was released along with an announcement stating that "the game is transitioning away from Early Access", and that a sequel was under active development.
+On 8 January 2025, My Summer Car was officially released from Early Access on Steam along with the release of a new game trailer.